 Flashback to the early 80’s.
 I’m eleven years old, living in a non-descript NY suburb with a simple chore; rake and bag a half acres’ worth of leaves.
 Nailed the raking part.
-The disposal, some would argue, not so much.
-I never was and still am not a fan of plastic bags and I have to say, a massive ten foot high pile of leaves makes for a glorious blazing spectacle.
-Apparently, it also freaks out the neighbors and local fire departments.
+The disposal, not so much.
+I've never been a fan of plastic bags and why bag a massive ten foot high pile of leaves when you can burn it.
+The answer that day: because apparently it tends to freak out the neighbors and the local fire department.
 You know what they say, live and learn…or just by a place in the country.

-One of the joys of owning a decent size plot of land in the Catskills is that you can build as many bonfires as you like.
-In the picture above, I’ve taken some straw that was laid on top of new grass, the wood from a few trees that I cut down (more about that in this post) and some sticks/leaves from the prior fall.
+One of the benefits of owning a place in the Catskills; bonfires at will.
+In the picture above, I’ve taken some straw that was laid on top of new grass, the wood from a few trees that I cut down (more about that in another post) and some sticks/leaves from the prior fall.
 It took about nine months for the freshly cut wood to dry.
 In that time, I suspected that it became a habitat for all sorts of critters drawn to piles of wood so before setting it ablaze, I poked it a few times to scare off any life.
-And then poof, up it went.
-An elementary joy.
+And then poof, up it went in all its blazing glory.

 Click below to share this post to social media: